🎥 Reverse Engineering an IP Camera

 Perpetual Paper is an ultra–low-power digital picture frame built from scratch around a 7-color E-Paper display.
 I designed the custom PCB, firmware, and power system to achieve just 390 nA of standby current, which is roughly 100× lower than the project that inspired it.
 What started as a small experiment turned into a full embedded hardware and software design effort, roughly on par with an EE senior design project.
 Beyond the technical challenge, this project demonstrates my ability to take a general idea, work through every layer of detail, and bring a complete, polished product to life.
 Perhaps the crown jewel in my portfolio.

 The NSA Codebreaker Challenge is an annual Cybersecurity challenge created and hosted by the United States National Security Agency.
 It is available to current college students, alumni, and professors.
 The challenge is similar to other CTF (Capture The Flag) style Cybersecurity challenges, where in each task, a certain value or ‘flag’ is needed to progress to the next task.
-There were 7 tasks total in this year’s challenge, with each task unlocking the next.
-I was one of 40 participants who completed all tasks this year out of 6,692 people who signed up, putting me in the top 0.6%
+I competed in the 2022, 2023, 2024, and 2025 challenges, completely solving three of them and earning High Performer distinction in another.
+The event is quite challenging, requiring ample time and knowledge to complete.

 🎛 CS 352 Compiler